halait/halait/README.md

 ### Hi there 👋
 ### About me:
-- Graduate of the **Computer Systems Technology – Software Development and Network Engineering program** at Sheridan College
+- Graduate of the **Software Development and Network Engineering program** at Sheridan College
 - Self-taught developer with passion for building high-quality software with **five years of experience**
 - Ability to quickly and independently learn and apply new skills and knowledge
 - **Experience designing and developing large software systems** using general programming languages such as Python and Java